- 1 medium sweet potato (about 10 ounces)

 - 1/4 cup grated Parmesan cheese

 - Preheat oven to 450°.
-Grease a 12-in. pizza pan.
 Peel and cut sweet potato into 1/4-in. slices.
 Cut each slice into 1/2-in.-wide strips; place in a microwave-safe dish.
 Add water.
 Microwave, covered, on high 3-4 minutes or until potato is almost tender.
 Drain; sprinkle with salt and pepper.

-- Unroll and press dough to fit prepared pan.
+- Unroll and press dough onto a greased 12-in. pizza pan.
 If desired, pinch edge to form a rim.
 Sprinkle with mozzarella and fontina cheeses; drizzle with 1 tablespoon oil.

 - Top with sweet potato; sprinkle with herbs.
 Drizzle with remaining oil; sprinkle with Parmesan cheese.
 Bake on lowest oven rack 12-15 minutes or until crust is golden and cheese is melted.
 Yield: 6 servings.